Nithya Raman: Career

 After living in the United States for many years, Raman returned to her home country of India and founded the research firm Transparent Chennai.
 The firm's goal was to improve sanitation in the city of Chennai.
 Prior to entering politics, Raman founded and headed a homelessness nonprofit in Los Angeles and was the executive director of Time's Up Entertainment.
+Raman became a naturalized American citizen at the age of 22.

-Los Angeles City Council (2020—)
+Los Angeles City Council

 Election

 Raman declared her candidacy for the Los Angeles City Council in 2019, citing the issue of homelessness as being central to her decision to run.
-Raman's candidacy was largely fueled by grassroots volunteers, who she claims knocked on more than 70,000 doors before the March primary.
+Raman's candidacy was largely fueled by grassroots volunteers, whom she claims knocked on more than 70,000 doors before the March primary.
 Ground Game LA, which formed following former Green Party-endorsed candidate Jessica Salans' defeat by Mitch O'Farrell in the 13th district in 2017, was credited with helping her campaign win.

 Raman's platform included proposed reforms to Los Angeles' housing and homelessness policy, "a new approach to public safety," and a climate change plan that she claims will get Los Angeles to carbon neutrality by 2030.
 She has signed the Participatory Budget Pledge, an initiative put forward by Black Lives Matter LA which expresses a commitment to "holding a participatory budgeting process each budget cycle I hold elected office."

 In the March 3, 2020 primary, Raman faced incumbent David Ryu and screenwriter Sarah Kate Levy.
 Ryu received 32,298 votes (44.4%), Raman received 31,502 votes (40.8%), and Sarah Kate Levy received 10,860 votes (14.1%).
 Because no candidate received over fifty percent of the vote, Raman and Ryu advanced to the runoff election, scheduled for November 3, 2020.

 In the November 2020 runoff election, Raman defeated Ryu by a 52.87% to 47.13% margin.
 She will serve a four-year term as member of the City Council.
 Raman's victory was described as a "political earthquake" by the Los Angeles Times.

+Re-election

+In 2024, Raman was challenged by Ethan Weaver, a Deputy City Attorney who received support from local landlords, business groups, and police and firefighter unions, and Levon Baronian.
+She won the election in the primary in March 2024, skipping a November runoff by winning 50.6% of the vote outright, versus 38.6% for Weaver, her nearest opponent.